juhawilppu/vaadin-blood-sample-editor/README.md

 `SampleWindow` is used to modify the information of the sample in a well, for example move it to another well or modify the volume.
 If you click an empty well, you can then use `SampleWindow` to add a new sample to the plate.

+### Front-end, Miscellaneous

 `SampleWindowListener` defines actions (end results) for `SampleWindow`.
 They are the following: Adding a new sample, moving an existing sample or just closing the window without any action. `BloodSampleEditor` will be listening for the actions through this interface.

-### Front-end helper methods

 `WellHelper` is used in determining the color of a blood sample.
 It uses the sample volume and the defined max volume to scale the color.

-`GridAdapter` does coordinates mapping between the sample coordinates to the Vaadin `Grid` component cell coordinates.
+`GridAdapter` does coordinates mapping between the sample coordinates to the Vaadin `GridLayout` component cell coordinates.
 For example, it maps "B1" to "21".
 Note that rows and columns are mapped separately.
 It also does the reverse, so "21" will be mapped to "B1".

 `LocationValidator` validates that the text field values must be contained in the predefined list.
 For example, we give the list of accepted rows (A, B, .., H) and the text field value must match one of the items in the list.